 Opportunities and evolution in big data analytics processes

 As big data analytics tools and processes mature, organizations face additional challenges but can benefit from their own experiences, helpful discoveries by other users and analysts, and technology improvements.
-Big data environments are becoming a friendlier place for analytics because of upgraded platforms and a better understanding of big data analytics best practices.
+Big data environments are becoming a friendlier place for analytics because of upgraded platforms and a better understanding of data analysis tools.
 In this section, dig deeper into the evolving world of big data analytics.

 Technologies that support real-time data streaming and analytics aren't for everyone, but they can aid organizations that need to quickly assess large volumes of incoming information.
 Continue Reading